egeny/fabuloos-website/documentation/api/get.md

     -
       name: property
       type: string
-      description: The property's value to get.
+      description: The property’s value to get.
     return:
       type: "* | undefined"
-      description: Return the property's value.
+      description: Return the property’s value.
 ---

 Return the current value of a [property](/documentation/properties.html).